pablogila/CrystalReader/README.md

 The behavior and customization of each script is explained in the following sections.

-## CrystalReader_castep
+## For '.castep' files

-The `CrystalReader_castep.py` program recursively reads the `cc-2.castep` files in the nested folders inside the `/data` folder.
-As happened for the parent folder, the names of the files are easily modified changing the `data_castep` variable.
+The `cr_castep.py` script recursively reads the `cc-2.castep` files in the nested folders inside the `/data` folder.
+As was mentioned for the parent folder, the names of the files are easily modified changing the `data_castep` variable.

 Naming example: `data/pnam-p-1-000-000-180-000---400/cc-2.castep`